 1. Inspection and Diagnostics

-Every repair begins with identifying the source of the leak and assessing the extent of the damage.
 Professional roofing contractors use tools such as infrared scanning to detect moisture trapped beneath the surface or water testing to trace the leak’s origin.
 These methods ensure accurate diagnostics but can add to the upfront costs, especially for large or complex roofs.
-A thorough inspection is crucial to prevent misdiagnosis, which can lead to repeated repairs and higher expenses down the road.
+A thorough roof inspection is crucial to prevent misdiagnosis, which can lead to repeated repairs and higher expenses down the road.

 2. Material Type

 - EPDM (Rubber) – This material is highly durable and weather-resistant, making it a popular choice for flat roofs.
 However, repairs can be labor-intensive and require specialized adhesives to seal cracks or holes effectively.
-If the damage is extensive, a professional may need to replace large sections of the material, increasing costs.
+If the damage is extensive, a professional roofer may need to replace large sections of the material, increasing costs.

 - TPO/PVC – These materials are favored for their energy efficiency and reflective properties, which help reduce cooling costs.
 Repairs often involve sealing seams with specialized adhesives or heat welding, both of which require skilled labor and specific tools.
 Over time, UV exposure can also degrade these materials, necessitating frequent maintenance.

-- Built-Up Roofs (BUR) – Constructed from multiple layers of gravel and asphalt, BUR roofs are known for their toughness and longevity.
-However, repairing a leak on a BUR roof typically means cutting through several layers, making the process more time-consuming and expensive.
-Additionally, leaks may indicate underlying issues, such as aging materials, that require a more comprehensive fix.
+- Built-Up Roofs (BUR) – A built up roof is constructed from multiple layers of gravel and asphalt, offering toughness and longevity.
+However, repairing a leak on a built up roof typically means cutting through several layers, making the process more time-consuming and expensive.
+BUR roofs are similar to modified bitumen roofs in terms of durability and installation, but may require more extensive repairs if underlying materials are compromised.

 The material not only impacts the cost of repairs but also determines the expertise and time required.
 Some materials, like TPO or BUR, demand a higher level of skill, which can drive up labor costs.
+For flat roofing systems, proper seam repair is essential to prevent leaks and water damage.

 3. Size and Scope of Damage